edfungus/Crouton-ESP8266-Example/Readme.md

 Be sure to upload both init.lua and main.lua

+The client name to be used in Crouton will show up serial monitor upon boot up.

 Learn more about [Crouton](http://crouton.mybluemix.net/), *a dashboard that lets you visualize and control your IOT devices with minimal setup*

 -------